breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 ```html
 a[href='http://4geeksacademy.com/'] {color: blue;}
 ```
-If we want to change the font color of the “Design Shack” link, we could use :pseudo selectors.
+If we want to change the font color of the "Design Shack" link, we could use :pseudo selectors.
 However, doing so would assume that the list stays in that order, and, browser support isn’t the best.
-Instead, what we can do is use an attribute selector to target the specific “href” that we’re interested in.
+Instead, what we can do is use an attribute selector to target the specific "href" that we’re interested in.

+<iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/4bv9jw2L/12/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 # **Arbitrary Substring Attribute Value Selector**
 ***